Electromagnetic control of synchronized gear shifting

 If the MAF sensor fails, the TP sensor signal is used as a substitute.

-Crankshaft position sensor (TFR)
+Crankshaft position sensor (CPS)

-• torque converter slip test,
+• torque converter slip checks,

 • pressure control in the main line.

 The TSS sensor is located in the gearbox housing above the gearbox input shaft.
-The TSS sensor is an inductive sensor that senses the speed of the gearbox input shaft.
+The TSS sensor is an inductive sensor that senses the rotational speed of the gearbox input shaft.
 The signal is used to perform the following functions:

 • switching control,

-• torque converter slip test.
+• checking torque converter slippage.

 • determining the switching order,